 Rather than having to sift through a large number of products grouped under one broad category page, visitors can save time and frustration by searching only for products that meet their exact criteria and needs—such as searching only for t-shirts in their specific size and favorite color.

 Facets that you may come across on eCommerce sites, for example, may include:

 Each filter option in a faceted navigation system corresponds to a specific product or content attribute.
 So rather than having to browse through all of the products within a large category, users can employ various filter combinations and get very specific with their search.

-Why faceted navigation is important for user experience
+Is faceted navigation good for user experience?

 Websites that use faceted navigation can create a simpler, more effective search process for website visitors and improve user experience overall.